selcukorkmaz/PubChemR/docker/README.md

 ## Post Installation Steps (Optional)

 We included all the scripts used (or not used) while creating the docker image under in-container folder `/rocker_scripts`.
 Two scripts, called `texlive_base.sh` and `texlive-full.sh`, are available in this folder.
-One may run one of texlive installation scripts to install TeX distribution.
+One may run one of these scripts to install **TeX**, which uses the [Tex Live](https://www.tug.org/texlive/) distribution.